linux-netdev/ml-stat/README.rst

 1. Compute review coverage (% of sets which went in with no reviews across all posted revisions).
 Vs by simply counting review tags.
+   (Done based on commits for now).

+2. Calculate the age of contributors (time since first commit).

+3. Count a series as one across versions.
+   This should also let us find repost violations.

+4. Calculate stats for pw checks (per check and per person?)
+   Download all the data from pw and filter by delegate.

 Ideas
 -----